singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 ### Welcome to netlify
 Up until recently I had never even heard of Nanoc, but I stumbled upon this gem of gems (pun intended), while searching for a well documented static site generator with on-going support and a live community.
 Nanoc has both in abundance and after checking out their up-to-date and aesthetically pleasing documentation, I quickly grew to like this extremely easy to use static site generator.

 In this little guide, we will setup Nanoc and check out its site generation abilities and once we're up and running locally, we will push the project to GitHub and deploy on netlify with continuous deployment.

 <!-- excerpt -->

 If you already have a Nanoc repository forked on GitHub and you just wish to connect with netlify, you can skip the majority of this guide and scroll down [here](#netlifystart) instead.

 On the other hand, if you have Nanoc running locally, but need some guidance getting it pushed to GitHub, before you deploy to netlify, start [here](#githubstart) instead.

-Finally, if you want to try check out our small Nanoc tutorial, before linking up with GitHub and netlify, simply continue this guide.
+Finally, if you want to try check out our small Nanoc tutorial before linking up with GitHub and netlify, simply continue this guide.

 ***Please note that this guide assumes you have Ruby 2.1 and up, RubyGems and Bundler installed !!***